CN0564 User Guide1/27/2022

 One Word Latency — SPI Read Command

-However, in the case of the SPI extender solution, the LTC4332 (local) – LTC4332 (remote) incurs a one-word latency during read accesses only.
-Because the data sent from the SPI controller to the peripheral experiences the same delay as the controller-initiated interface clock (SCK), both will remain in sync across the entire data link.
+Propagation delay is also a concern for SPI communications, and limits the maximum bus speed when simultaneously reading and writing.
+The SPI extender solution deals with this issue by inserting one word of latency during read accesses only.
+Because the data sent from the SPI controller to the peripheral experiences the same delay as the controller-initiated interface clock (SLCK), both remain in sync across the entire data link.

 In the opposite direction, the peripheral device sends MISO data to the controller only when the first clock edge reaches the peripheral device.
-This data will experience a second delay on its way back to the controller, so the MISO data will be out of sync by twice the cable’s propagation delay.
-Physically distant devices would need a dramatically reduced clock rate to accommodate the propagation delay within each bit width.
-To overcome this limitation, the LTC4332 introduces a shift register into the MISO signal path as shown in Figure 3.
+This data experiences a second delay on its way back to the controller, so the MISO data is out of sync by twice the cable’s propagation delay.
+Physically distant devices need a dramatically reduced clock rate to accommodate the propagation delay within each bit width.
+To overcome this limitation, the LTC4332 introduces a shift register into the MISO signal path, as shown in Figure 3.

 As a result, SPI write requests to remote peripheral devices are software transparent, but SPI read requests to remote peripherals incur a one word latency, meaning the read command needs to be extended by one word.
-If not, the last word will be lost in the LTC4332 MISO shift register when the chip select is de-asserted.
-The WORD_LENGTH register (See the register map in the data sheet for LTC4332) indicative of the depth of the shift register in MISO signal path on LTC4332, dictates when a SPI controller will begin receiving valid data on the MISO line.
+If not, the last word is lost in the LTC4332 MISO shift register when the chip select is de-asserted.
+The WORD_LENGTH register (see the register map in the data sheet for LTC4332) indicative of the depth of the shift register in MISO signal path on LTC4332, dictates when the SPI controller begins receiving valid data on the MISO line.
 For example, if the WORD_LENGTH is 8, the user would begin receiving valid MISO data 8 clock cycles after CS is asserted.

 The LTC4331/ LTC4332 LINK pin indicates the state of the communication link, and is driven low to indicate that the remote I2C/SPI bus has joined the local I2C/SPI bus.